 The two main participants in an options contract are the “buyer”, who is the person that purchases the contract, and the seller of the contract, dubbed the “writer”.
 Whichever role you decide to take, you’ll first need to find a broker that offers options trading.
 The comparison table above shows some of the online trading platforms that offer this service.

 There are two types of options that you can either buy or write.
-A call option gives its buyer the choice to purchase shares from its writer at a specific price (aka the “strike price”) before a set period of time, or the “expiry date”.
-A put option is the opposite, where the buyer enters a contract to sell the shares to the writer at a set price within a specific time frame.
+A call option gives its buyer the choice to purchase stocks from its writer at a specific price (aka the “strike price”) before a set period of time, or the “expiry date”.
+A put option is the opposite, where the buyer enters a contract to sell the stocks to the writer at a set price within a specific time frame.

-For this reason, the buyer of a call option is hoping that the underlying shares will rise in price, while the put option buyer is betting that prices will fall.
+For this reason, the buyer of a call option is hoping that the underlying stocks will rise in price, while the put option buyer is betting that prices will fall.
 The writers of the contract are hoping for the opposite.

 What can you trade with options?